wofsauge/IsaacDocs/docs/faq/interactive_FAQ.md

       ],
     },
     "SEND_ERROR_TO_CREATOR" : {
-      text: 'The Mod doesnt work, because it encounters an error, please take a screenshot of the error message or write it down and send it to the mod developer.', },
+      text: 'The Mod doesn\'t work, because it encounters an error, please take a screenshot of the error message or write it down and send it to the mod developer.', },
     "UNKNOWN_REASON" : {
       text: 'There seems to be another unknown reason for the mod to not work.
 Please contact the mod creator, or visit the Modding Discord server and ask for help: <a href="https://discord.gg/KbevtvgD4z">Join the Official Modding Of Isaac Discord-Server</a>',